Bash - find recursively in many directories -

 folders="$(find /g -maxdepth 1 -type d -atime +30)"

-your problem following: suppose find jpgtest1
+your problem following: suppose find jpgtest1 , jpgtest2. expression $folders/**/*.a yields:

-which expanded using glob, finding *.a
+/g/jpgtest1 /g/jpgtest2/**/*.a which expanded using glob, finding *.a files under jpgtest2. try this:

-if intend use output of find
+for f in /g/**/jpgtest*/**/*.a ; if intend use output of find input, can double for reason:

-the drawback of breaks if folder has whitespace in it. solution read line-by-line (or use ifs
+for folder in $folders; f in $folder/**/*.a ; rm -f "${f%.a}"*.b done done the drawback of breaks if folder has whitespace in it. solution read line-by-line (or use ifs, i'm showing line-by-line solution):

 while read folder; f in "$folder"/**/*.a ; rm -f "${f%.a}"*.b done done < <(find /g -maxdepth 1 -type d -atime +30)